stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use OCI container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
 You can build OCI container images with Docker, [buildah](https://buildah.io/) and other tools to include a copy of Python, along with your code and the required dependencies.
 OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
 Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.

 Use [PyInstaller](https://pyinstaller.org/) or [Nuitka](https://nuitka.net) to compile desktop and command-line applications as a single executable file.
 Each executable file includes a copy of Python, along with your code and the required dependencies.
-Optionally, you can then put the executable in an operating system package, such as an RPM or DEB package for Linux.
 Each executable will only run on the type of operating system and CPU that it was compiled to use.
 For example, an executable for Microsoft Windows on Intel-compatible machines will work on all editions of Windows, but it will not run on macOS.
+Optionally, you can put executables in an operating system package to work with package management tools, such as an RPM or DEB package for Linux.

 > _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).